 Exhibitions enable you to meet plenty of people that matter to your business in one place, including existing customers, new prospects, suppliers, advisers, investors, competitors and key figures in your industry.

 Exhibitions come in all shapes and sizes, but the two main types are consumer shows and trade fairs.
-There are events for every sector and profession and for many small businesses these are a crucial part of their marketing strategy.
+There are events for every sector and profession, and for many small businesses these are a crucial part of their marketing strategy.

-The benefits of exhibiting
+The benefits of business exhibitions

-Consumer shows can be a great launch pad for a new business or product and also offer the chance to do live demonstrations in front of a large audience.
+Consumer shows can be a great launch pad for a new business or product, and also offer the chance to do live demonstrations in front of a large audience.
 Press attention and the power of word of mouth means that you can create a real buzz about your product or service.

 To choose the right event, contact your trade association or local Chamber of Commerce and talk to your customers about which events they attend and why.
 To make the most of the opportunities, it's worth planning ahead and fixing some appointments.

-Another option is to create your own opportunity, such as a launch party or a product demonstration.
-Holding your own event is a good way to show your product or service in a tailor-made setting without the distraction of other exhibitors.
+Another option is to create your own exhibiting opportunity, such as a launch party or a product demonstration.
+Holding your own business event is a good way to show off your product or service in a tailor-made setting, without the distraction of other exhibitors.

 Networking is an important part of the marketing mix for small businesses.
 You can use networking to forge productive relationships with key people.
 Over time, these contacts can become powerful advocates that support and promote your business.

 There are many opportunities to meet the right people.
-Become an active participant in the local community and attend events aimed at your sector.
+Become an active participant in the local community, and attend events aimed at your sector.
 Your local Chamber of Commerce will be able to point you in the right direction.